Anti-groping smartphone app highly popular in Japan

 The “Digi Police” app was originally issued by Tokyo police three years ago, but a function to scare off molesters was only added a few months ago.
 Since then, the app has reportedly been downloaded hundreds of thousands of times — unusual for a government-developed mobile application.

-Women in crowded trains and other public places in Japan often face sexual harassment, but are typically too afraid to call out for help.
+Women in crowded trains and other public places in Japan often face sexual harassment, but are typically too afraid to call out for help due to a sense of embarrassment.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.